If living on a boat brings freedom, then living in international waters outside of the rule of any country’s law is the ultimate freedom.

 It is a misconception to assume that there is no law on the open ocean.
-While international waters may not be governed by an individual country, there are still laws in place.
+While an individual country may not govern international waters, there are still laws in place.

 International waters are divided into areas and nearby countries may have particular rights in those areas.

 Agreements between the various nations that border a particular area of water regulate what happens on the water in that area.